BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/February 25, 2020/readme.md

 3.2.5.
 Membership?
 Email Elaine or Tom to join the group

 3.3.
 WZDWG - Work Zone Data Exchange Working Group (Derald Dudley)
 3.3.1.
 Purpose

-&nbsp; &nbsp; ● Enables infrastructure owners and operators (IOOs) to make harmonized work zone data available for third party use (used by State/county DOTs, WAZE, Google maps)
+&nbsp;&nbsp; ● Enables infrastructure owners and operators (IOOs) to make harmonized work zone data available for third party use (used by State/county DOTs, WAZE, Google maps)
 &nbsp;&nbsp; ● Make travel on public roads safer and more efficient through ubiquitous